prl-mushr/mushr-website/content/tutorials/mushr_unity_sim.md

 {{< figure src="/tutorials/mushr_unity_sim/render.png" width="800" >}}

 The scenery in the simulation isn't much to look at, so you're not missing out on anything that interesting.
 Ignore the red-sphere around the car, it's simply a marker that the developer didn't bother to remove lest he break the simulator.
 It does contain a randomly generated road, so if you want you can drive it around with WASD keys on it.
-If you want to do deep-learning or computer vison stuff, refer to the this other tutorial [here](https://mushr.io/tutorials/deep_learning/).
+If you want to do deep-learning or computer vison stuff, refer to this other tutorial [here](https://mushr.io/tutorials/deep_learning/).

 #### Rviz config: